 We hope you find this step-by-step tutorial helpful, with its details and many photographs to guide you along the way.
 I’ll show you how to safely remove old carpet from your staircase, prep and paint the stairs, and install a runner rug on the staircase.

 Freshen Up Your Home with a New Carpet On Your Staircase

-Of course, your staircase may be different than the one in this example, but I’ll do my best to give you pointers to solve any problems you might run into along the way.
-This project can save on carpet installation cost, and you can customize it to your liking.
+Of course, there are many types of staircases, and your staircase may be different than the one in this example, but I’ll do my best to give you pointers to solve any problems you might run into along the way.
+This project can save on carpet installation costs, and you can customize it to your liking.
 Are you ready?
 Let’s get to it.

 DIY Level: Intermediate

 Remove and Install Carpet on Your Staircase with These Materials

 For prepping and painting the stairs

 - floor paint (or similar)

 For installing carpet on the stairs

 - runner rug(s), adequate length for your staircase